 We are analyzing the effects of methyltransferases that cause RNA methylation such as N6-methyladenosine of SARS-CoV-2 RNA on virus replication and host response by machine learning, and exploring the possibilities to use it as a target for COVID-19 therapy.

-Genome analysis to identify genes and genome loci associated with the individual difference in susceptibility of COVID-19 infection
+Genome analysis to identify genes and genome loci associated with the individual difference in susceptibility to COVID-19 infection

-The individual difference in susceptibility of COVID-19 infection would be partially explained by individual difference in genome sequence.
-We will collect samples with the collaboration with various hospitals to analyze their genomic DNA.
-We will also join in international consortium.
+The individual differences in susceptibility to COVID-19 infection can be partially explained by individual difference in genome sequences.
+We will collect samples in collaboration with various hospitals to analyze the genomic DNA of patients.
+We will also work with an international consortium.

-Understanding host-gut microbiota interactions to develop a therapeutic/preventive strategy toward SARS-CoV-2 infection
+Understanding host-gut microbiota interactions in order to develop a therapeutic/preventive strategy toward SARS-CoV2 infection

 (1) In collaboration with the University of Tokyo and Keio University, we will collect fecal samples from patients who recovered from COVID-19 and search for bacterial strains that can enhance antibody response against the virus.
 (2) Since we recently identified serine protease-degrading bacterial strains, we will evaluate the effect of these strains against intestinal coronavirus infection.

 To study COVID-19 severity caused by virus escape from vaccines, we will collect and analyze comprehensive data on newly developing mutant strains and patients infected with mutant strains, and validate our findings using animal models.
 In addition, we will mimic the severity of COVID-19 using humanized mice to advance the search for therapeutic agents.